 In recent years margins have been squeezed and there have been reports of unsold meat and retailers cutting prices to ’get it off their shelves’.

-Overall, the Japanese government currently subsidises whaling to the tune of nearly US$10 million per year.
-Between 1987 and 2012, the Japanese government spent a minimum of US$ 378.7 million subsidising whaling.
+Overall, the Japanese government currently subsidizes whaling to the tune of nearly US$10 million per year.
+Between 1987 and 2012, the Japanese government spent a minimum of US$ 378.7 million subsidizing whaling.
 Despite these subsidies, whaling operations continue to operate at a loss.
 To be really clear: whaling as it is, is unviable.